When was the last time you seriously considered what’s next for your organization?

 Imagine building a house without a blueprint.
 There’s no way a construction crew shows up to an empty lot with truckloads of materials and just starts hammering away.
 The crew needs a thoughtfully planned blueprint and the leadership of a diligent project manager.
 That way everyone works toward a common goal with a clearly defined plan.

-This is much easier said than done.
-So many strategic plans are drawn up but are then forgotten in a drawer somewhere collecting dust.
-Setting goals is the visionary and inspiring part of the process, but enacting change is tough.
+To succeed in the modern insurance market, or any other industry, you must first design the future you want and then execute to make it happen.
+Predictably, this is much easier said than done.
+So many strategic plans within companies are drawn up but are then forgotten in a drawer somewhere collecting dust.
+Setting goals is the visionary and inspirational part of the process, but enacting organizational change is tough.
 Resetting rewards and pushing accountability, training for the future, developing leaders—this is all hard work.
 But the payoff can be a successful, sustainable organization that is poised for profitability over the long-term.
 And while your people may feel uncomfortable with the plan at first, they will start to feel a sense of stability as you create an environment where they can do their best work.
 They’ll realize they’re not risking their careers, families, and futures on a business that is operating simply by an owner’s whims.

 Begin with a SWOT analysis to identify your organization’s Strengths, Weaknesses, Opportunities and Threats.
 This process should involve the insights and perspectives of leadership, key producers, and other stakeholders who can provide thoughtful insight as you work through these questions: